(Disclosure: Some of the links below may be affiliate links)

-Let’s see what would happen if you invest in Gold and want to retire for 30 years.
+Here is what would happen if you invest in gold and want to retire for 30 years.

 However, we can see that allocating more than that is not great for your retirement unless you plan a very low withdrawal rate.